 I appreciate that we make time for our community to come together and take risks.
 We challenge every member of our community to be vulnerable to everyone who is here and we practice that in our community time, whether that is in conversation at meals, or in out-of-class learning, or going to practice with your team or your co-curricular.
 Everything that we do here is rooted in taking risks and asking students to step outside of themselves and learn from or through a different perspective to increase their understanding.
 What I think is cool about this school and this place is that we are very intentional about making that happen.

-A Connecticut native, Jenn attended Wesleyan University, where she completed a degree in history and played both field hockey and softball, sports that she also coaches here at The Frederick Gunn School.
-When she is not busy working with faculty, teaching or coaching, Jenn enjoys spending time outdoors, running and camping in particular, and of course playing with her black lab named Kali whenever she can.
-Jenn lives on campus in The Cottage with her husband, Craig, and their three daughters, twins Avery and Maggie, and Brooklyn live in the Cottage.
+A Connecticut native, Jenn attended Wesleyan University, where she completed a degree in history and played both field hockey and softball.
+When she is not busy working as History Department Chair, teaching history or coaching field hockey, Jenn enjoys spending time outdoors, gardening, running and doing yoga.
+Jenn lives on campus in The Cottage with her husband, Craig, and their three daughters, Avery, Maggie and Brooklyn.

 Class of ’55 Distinguished Teacher Award 2016